-With multiple transceivers, the interconnect is a multiport transmission line, which can be analyzed by numerical or analytical methods.
-Numerical methods such as circuit simulation [3, 4, 5, 6] and model order reduction [7, 8] provide generic solution to the voltage response in time or frequency domain, but they are too time consuming to be used in automatic synthesis.
+Numerical methods such as circuit simulation e.g. [9] and model order reduction e.g. [10] provide generic solutions to the voltage response in time or frequency domain, but they are too time consuming to be used in automatic synthesis.
 Analytic methods are efficient and can be used in synthesis.
-However, existing analytic models such as [9, 10, 11, 12] focus on delay and noise in time domain (and for only two ports), and there exists no analytical model for frequency-dependent SNR and signal distortion in a multi-port transmission line.
+However, existing analytic models e.g. [11] focus on delay and noise in time domain (and for only two ports), and there exists no analytical model for frequency-dependent SNR and signal distortion in a multi-port transmission line.

-In this paper, we first derive an accurate model with linear complexity for the frequency-domain voltage response in branched transmission lines and then develop closed-form formulas for the amplitude of the signal and the reflection noise at receivers.
+In this paper, we present efficient models for transmission lines with high frequency carriers and multiple frequency channels, multiple ports and branches.
+We first derive an accurate model with linear complexity for the frequencydomain voltage response in branched transmission lines and then develop closed-form formulas for the amplitude of the signal and the reflection noise at receivers.
 We thus obtain the frequency-dependent SNR for each receiver.
 The SNR model is accurate compared to SPICE simulations.
 We also propose figures of merit (FOMs) to minimize the signal distortion in both signal phase and amplitude.
-The proposed SNR model and distortion FOMs can be applied to any multi-band multiport transmission lines carrying high frequency carriers.
-It can also be applied to periodical signaling such as digital clock for analysis and optimization of signal amplitude and reflection noise.
+The proposed SNR model and distortion FOMs can be applied to any multi-band multi-port transmission lines with high frequency carriers.
 As an example, we apply our models to synthesis of coplanar waveguide (CPW) for on-chip multi-channel radio-frequency (RF) communication under constraints of SNR and signal distortion.
 We minimize the area of the interconnects with either perfect or imperfect terminations.
-The synthesis results demonstrate up to 80% less chip area compared to the published manual designs [1].
-We also successfully synthesize an interconnection with multiple branches, which offers better routability than an unbranched interconnect but is too complicate to design manually.
+The synthesis results demonstrate up to 80%less chip area compared to the published manual designs [3].
+We also successfully synthesize an interconnection with multiple branches.
 All the designs have been verified with time-domain transient simulation, which further validates our models.
-The synthesized designs vary with respect to the topologies, number of ports, frequency bands and terminations, and therefore show the effectiveness and necessity of the automatic synthesis process.
+The synthesized designs vary with respect to the topologies, the number of ports, frequency bands and terminations, and therefore show the effectiveness and necessity of the automatic synthesis process.

-The rest of the paper is organized as follows: In section 2 we present the model for SNR and the figures of merit of signal distortion for multi-port transmission lines.
-In section 3 we formulate and solve the automatic synthesis problem for CPW for RF interconnection.
+The rest of the paper is organized as follows: In section 2 we present the model for SNR and FOMs of signal distortion for multi-port transmission lines.
+In section 3 we automatically synthesize CPW structure for RF interconnection.
 We conclude the paper in section 4.